abdallahh166/TowerOps/docs/Core-Business-Definitions-Excel-Review.md

 # Core Business Definitions - Excel Review

+This document is an input-data review snapshot.
+It should be read together with `docs/Excel-Domain-Gap-Report.md` and current import command implementations.

 This document summarizes the three Excel workbooks added under `docs/` for core business definitions and operational templates.

 ## Reviewed files